 When to refinance: Your credit score has improved

-If you've been making timely payments on your mortgage, your credit score may have improved significantly since you bought your house.
-Check your score to see where it stands.
+If you've been making timely payments on your mortgage (or on other debts in your name), your credit score may have improved since you bought your house.

-Then, compare your credit score range to the chart below.
+Check your current score, and then compare it to the chart below.
 Each row generally represents an average change in interest rate.
 For example, from the bottom row to the top row represents a more than 1.5% difference in interest rate.
 To determine your interest rate savings from an improved credit score, locate the row of your old score, then add the interest rate savings for each row above your original score.

-Let’s say your score was 620 to 639 when you bought your house, and it's now in the 660 to 679 range.
-In this case, you might lower your interest rate by nearly a full point just because your credit score improved.
-(Calculated by adding the two rows of improvement: 0.55 + 0.43 = 0.98.)
+Let’s say your score was in the 620 to 639 range when you bought your house, and it's now in the 680 to 699 range.
+In this case, you might lower your interest rate by 0.33 percentage points just because your credit score improved.

-Use the FICO loan savings calculator to run the numbers on your credit score.
+Use the FICO loan savings calculator to run the numbers on your unique credit score.

 Yahoo Finance tip: A rising credit score usually means you've also been paying off debt.
 That will lower your debt-to-income ratio, another primary factor lenders consider.
 An improved DTI may help you earn an even lower interest rate on your refinance.